-Labor and Delivery
+Labor or Delivery

 Ordinarily, nursing should not be undertaken while a patient is receiving Primlev™ because of the possibility of sedation and/or respiratory depression in the infant.
 Oxycodone is excreted in breast milk in low concentrations, and there have been rare reports of somnolence and lethargy in babies of nursing mothers taking an oxycodone/acetaminophen product.
 Acetaminophen is also excreted in breast milk in low concentrations.

 In a pharmacokinetic study of oxycodone in patients with end-stage liver disease, oxycodone plasma clearance decreased and the elimination half-life increased.
-Care should be exercised when oxycodone is used in patients with hepatic impairment.

 The most frequently observed non-serious adverse reactions include lightheadedness, dizziness, drowsiness or sedation, nausea, and vomiting.
 These effects seem to be more prominent in ambulatory than in nonambulatory patients, and some of these adverse reactions may be alleviated if the patient lies down.
 Other adverse reactions include euphoria, dysphoria, constipation, and pruritus.